 Divorce is a serious step in anyone’s life.
 Dissolving a partnership has legal consequences.
 It also has emotional consequences.
 For those couples with children, the path forward may be particularly hard.
 It’s important to understand how the decision to work with children as the divorce goes on is crucial.
 Both parents should understand what specific terms relating to children and divorce actually mean.
 One of the most important is that of the concept of custody.
 In the aftermath of any divorce, issues relating to custody will quickly arise.
 The question of caring for the needs of children may present special obstacles that must be resolved as the divorce comes to a conclusion.
-Parents want the best for their children.
+Parents want the for their children.
 Judges want to see that the divorce does as little as possible to disrupt a child’s life.
 This is where all parties involved in the divorce need to come to an agreement.
 This agreement is typically known as a custody order.

 The Question of Custody

 Custody can be a confusing term that may not be immediately clear.
 It is important to keep in mind there are lots of types of custody and each one has a highly specific legal meaning.
 Simply put, the term means who gets to control and make decisions regarding the child’s circumstances.
 They are the people who will decide where the child goes to school, where that child lives and other issues such as how much money may be spent in caring for the child’s needs such as clothing and school supplies.
 The parent is also responsible for specifics such as how to respond in the event of a sudden medical issue or if the child wishes to travel to another state or another country.
 A person who has custody over the child is the person who is responsible for making decisions about them legally.
 In general, parents should be aware of two basic terms that have much to do with many custody arrangements for children in the aftermath of any divorce proceedings in the United States.
 These two terms are sole custody and joint custody.